Ham2Pose: Animating Sign Language Notation into Pose Sequences: Evaluation

-We suggest a new method for measuring the distance between two pose sequences using pose keypoints trajectories.
-We define the trajectory of a keypoint $k_i\in{K}$ in a pose sequence as the path of $k_i$ from the first frame to the last and denote it with $trj(pose[i])$.
-To measure the distance between two trajectories, we use a variant of \emph{DTW} \cite{kruskal1983overview}. \emph{DTW} is an algorithm that can measure the distance between two temporal sequences.
-It has become one of the most common methods for measuring distance between trajectories \cite{tao2021comparative} due to its ability to ignore global and local shifts in the time dimension.
+We suggest a new method for measuring the distance between two pose sequences using \emph{DTW-MJE} \cite{huang2021towards} over normalized pose keypoints, that considers missing keypoints.
+To measure the distance between two pose sequences, we use a variant of \emph{DTW} \cite{kruskal1983overview}. \emph{DTW} is an algorithm that can measure the distance between two temporal sequences, because it is able to ignore global and local shifts in the time dimension.
 We use a linear-time approximation of \emph{DTW} suggested by salvador~\etal~\cite{salvador2007toward} while considering missing keypoints using the following distance function for each keypoints pair:

 This way, we only compare keypoints existing in both poses and punish keypoints that exist in the $reference$ pose but not in the $other$ pose.